raster/mfo-static-website/_exhibits/precious-plastic-fl.md

 ---
-name: "Precious Plastic FL"
+title: "Precious Plastic FL"
 slug: precious-plastic-fl
 id: 39133
 status: 4
 url: https://www.PreciousPlasticLA.com
-excerpt: "Please see my adobe spark presentation for a detailed description of the project.
+description: "Please see my adobe spark presentation for a detailed description of the project.

 Essentially it would work like this:
 1. Attendees finish their drinks and bring their cups to the Precious Plastic station/and or RecycleMobile(16ft trailer outfitted with all the machines we are currently building)